oktadev/okta-blog/_source/_posts/2022-07-12-hosted-auth-cli.md

 type: conversion
 ---

 Okta is a customizable, secure solution that lets you add authentication and access management to your applications.
 Since this can be a complex topic, we recommend setting up your first project with our CLI.
-In this walk through, we will:
+In this walkthrough, we will:
 - Configure the Okta CLI
 - Install the Okta Python SDK
 - Teach you how to create your first application